Quantum Speedups for Multiproposal MCMC: Preliminaries

 where $\TTheta_{-p}$ is the $P$-columned matrix that results when one extracts the vector $\ttheta_p$ from the matrix $(\ttheta_0,\ttheta_1,\dots,\ttheta_P)$.
 Given the burdensome $\mathcal{O}(P^2)$ floating-point operations required to evaluate all $P+1$ joint mass functions $q(\ttheta_p,\TTheta_{-p})$, \cite{holbrook2023generating} recommends using joint proposal strategies that enforce the higher-order symmetry relation

 and lead to simplified acceptance probabilities

-To this end, \cite{holbrook2023generating} shows that an elegant joint proposal structure put forth by \cite{tjelmeland2004using} leads to \eqref{eq:highSym}.
+To this end, \cite{holbrook2023generating} shows that an elegant joint proposal structure put forth by \cite{Tjelmeland2004UsingAM} leads to \eqref{eq:highSym}.
 This Tjelmeland correction uses a symmetric probability distribution with mass function satisfying $\bar{q}(\ttheta,\ttheta')=\bar{q}(\ttheta',\ttheta)$ to first generate a random offset $\bar{\ttheta} \sim \bar{q}(\ttheta_0,\cdot)$ and then generate $P$ proposals $\ttheta_1,\dots,\ttheta_P\stackrel{iid}{\sim}\bar{q}(\bar{\ttheta},\cdot)$.
 Because

-this joint proposal strategy satisfies \eqref{eq:highSym} and leads to the simple multiproposal MCMC routine shown in Algorithm \ref{alg:multiProp}.
+this joint proposal strategy satisfies \eqref{eq:highSym} and leads to the simple multiproposal MCMC routine shown in Algorithm \ref{alg:multiProp_iter}.
 In the following, we refer to $\bar{q}(\cdot,\cdot)$ as a Tjelmeland kernel and $\bar{q}(\ttheta,\cdot)$ as a Tjelmeland distribution.
+According to Theorem 2.11 and Corollary 2.12 in \cite{10.1093/imatrm/tnae004}, \cref{alg:multiProp} is guaranteed to maintain detail balance and leaves the target distribution $\pi^*(\cdot)$ invariant.